Not Your Average Vanilla Ice Cream

 - Add the split vanilla pods and the seeds.
 Stir to incorporate.
 Remove from heat and allow the vanilla to infuse the milk/cream for 1 hour.

-- Once the milk/cream is nearly infused, crack and separate the yolks of the egg from the egg whites.
+- Crack and separate the yolks of the egg from the egg whites.
 Save the egg whites for another use.
 Place the yolks in a small or medium-sized mixing bowl.
 Whisk the eggs slightly and reserve.

-- In the bottom mixing bowl, place around 2-3 cups of ice and some cold water.
-Over this, place another mixing bowl and add the remaining cup of cream.
+- In the larger, bottom mixing bowl, place around 2-3 cups of ice and some cold water; over this, place another medium mixing bowl and add the reserved cup of cream.

-- Place a seive over the mixing bowl containing the cream and reserve.
+- Place a sieve over the mixing bowl containing the cream and reserve.

 Making the Ice Cream Custard

-- Once the milk/cream/vanilla mixture has soaked for 1 hour, place the pot back over medium-high heat, stirring occasionally and bring the temperature to 185°-190°F/85°-88°C with an instant read thermometer.
-Turn the heat to low.
+- Once the milk/cream/vanilla pod mixture has soaked for 1 hour, place the pot back over medium-high heat, stirring occasionally, and bring the temperature to (185°-190°F/85°-88°C) with an instant-read thermometer.
+Then, turn the heat to low.
 (Vanilla pods should still be in the cream/milk mixture.)

-- Remove the milk/cream/vanilla from the heat and pour a small amount over the whisked egg yolks, about 1/3 cup.
+- Remove the milk/cream/vanilla from the heat and pour a small amount over the whisked egg yolks (Bowl 1), about 1/3 cup.
 Whisk the egg yolks with the hot cream to temper the eggs.

-- Once the milk/egg are mixed with the hot milk/cream/vanilla mixture, place back over low heat.
+- Once the milk/egg is mixed with the hot milk/cream/vanilla mixture, place back over low heat.
 Stir constantly until the egg yolks thicken the custard (about 1-2 minutes).
 Monitor the heat.
-Do not heat the custard past 195°F/90°C.
+Do not heat the custard past (195°F/90°C).

-- Pour the hot custard over the sieve with the reserved cup of cream over the ice bath.
+- Pour the hot custard over the sieve with the reserved cup of cream (Bowl 2) over the ice bath.

 - Use a rubber spatula to work the ice cream custard through the sieve.